kerokenn/SOC-LEVEL-1-Pathway/README.md

 * How these systems work together in a SOC environment
 * Studied about the elements of the discover tab in the Kibana front-end interface.
 * Had practical experience with ELK's Discover tab, read through logs and investigated, learned KQL (Kibana query language) with examples and uses of it in the lab.
+* Made visualizations and then created dashboards out of it.

 ### 🛠️ Tools Used